ResetXPDR/MSFS_AutoFPS/README.md

   - (MSFS 2020 only with 0.4.4.8) Decrease Cloud Quality - When enabled, will reduce/restore cloud quality by one level if the activation condition is met.
     - Activation Methods
       - TLOD is the original method and is most suitable for systems where TLOD has the largest impact on desired MSFS performance.
-      - GPU Load is the new method that allows cloud quality changes to occur independently of TLOD and is most suitable for systems where cloud quality has a similar or larger impact on desired MSFS performance than TLOD does.
+      - GPU Load is the new method that allows cloud quality changes to occur independently of TLOD
+        - Most suitable for systems where cloud quality has a similar or larger impact on desired MSFS performance than TLOD does.
+        - Reduction occurs only when FPS falls below target by at least the margin specified by the current TLOD automation method.
       - IFR and VFR flight modes will use the same cloud reduction method.
     - TLOD (FPS Sensitivity and FPS Tolerance TLOD Automation Methods)
       - Decreases when TLOD has already auto reduced to TLOD Min and FPS is still below target FPS by more than the FPS tolerance.